-‘WH’ Williams, who played eight times for Glamorgan in Minor County Friendlies between 1889 and 1893, was a leading member of the South Wales CC during the late 1870s and 1880s, besides rising to a leading administrative position with the Bute Docks Railway Company.
+‘WH’ Williams, who played eight times for Glamorgan in Minor County Friendlies between 1889 and 1893, was a leading member of the South Wales CC during the late 1870s and 1880s, besides rising to a leading administrative position with both the Bute Docks Railway Company as well as the Great Western Railway Company.

 After some good performances with bat and ball for Cardiff CC, his first major matches for the South Wales club came during 1877.
 William played initially against the Gentlemen of Sussex at Hove, before appearing in their games at The Oval and Lord’s.
 He subsequently became a regular face on their London tours, besides playing for a Cardiff XXII in their fund-raising games against the United South of England in 1880 and against a United Eleven in 1882.
 He was also a talented rugby player besides captaining the 1st XI of Cardiff CC during 1888 and 1889.